watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, we will reconfigure the API deployment so that it will produce pods that choose a dynamic hostPort for improved scalability.

 1. From the navigation menu select Deployments under Workloads.
-From the view's Deployments list select the API deployment.
+From the view's Deployments list, select the API deployment.

 2. Select Edit.